stormpath/stormpath-documentation/source/auth_n.rst

   For more detailed information about this resource, please see the :ref:`ref-asm` section of the Reference chapter.

-The reason why our user "Han Solo" was able to log in to our application is because the Application resource that represents our application and our "Captains" Directory are mapped to one another by an **Account Store Mapping**.
+The reason why your user "Han Solo" was able to log in to your application is because the Application resource that represents your application and your "Captains" Directory are mapped to one another by an **Account Store Mapping**.

 .. only:: rest

-  You can find this mapping by sending a ``GET`` to our Application's ``/accountStoreMappings`` endpoint, which would yield the following response:
+  You can find this mapping by sending a ``GET`` to your Application's ``/accountStoreMappings`` endpoint, which would yield the following response:

   .. code-block:: http